 My love for the ocean started at a young age.
 I grew up playing in the tidepools and I have never lived far from the water.
 I received my B.S. in Ecology, Behavior, and Evolution from UC San Diego, and then spent a number of years working abroad, first as Peace Corps volunteer in the Republic of Vanuatu and later as a project coordinator for a sea turtle conservation group in Costa Rica and volunteer coordinator for various conservation projects.

-I am currently in my second year as a graduate student with the Vertebrate Ecology Lab.
+I am currently in my fourth year as a graduate student with the Vertebrate Ecology Lab.
 My research interests include reproductive energetics of sea turtles and the use of stable isotopes to understand migration and foraging patterns.
 I am currently working on establishing a collaborative project with biologists from Costa Rica.